ergogen/ergogen/roadmap.md

 - Allow footprints to publish outlines
     - Make these usable in the `outlines` section through a new `what`
 - 3D orient for cases
-- Allow a generic `adjust` field for outlines that accepts an anchor
-    - This could swallow `origin` from `outline`
-- Post-process anchor for global (post-mirror!) orient/shift/rotate for everything
 - Even more extreme anchor stuff
     - Checkpoints, intersects, distances, weighted combinations?
-- Allow both object (as well as arrays) in multiple anchor refs
 - SVG input (for individual outlines, or even combinations parsed by line color, etc.)
     - And once that's done, possibly even STL or other input for cases or pcb renders
 - Support text silk output to PCBs (in configurable fonts, through SVG?)